opwvhk/avro-schema-support/SECURITY.md

 Security vulnerabilities will be fixed either quickly, or as soon as an upstream fix in a library is available.

-On the off chance that a security vulnerability does not apply, it'll be declined with an explanation why it doesn't apply.
+On the off chance a security vulnerability does not apply, it'll be declined with an explanation why it doesn't apply.